 Though its symptoms are subtle, prediabetes is not benign.
 Like elevated blood pressure and high cholesterol, the unseen becomes the deadly.

 Further complicating our ability to address this growing threat may be how we define the term “prediabetes.”
 For most people, prediabetes means, “Whew!
 I don’t have diabetes.”
-But, in fact, prediabetes requires the toughest treatment — a real pledge on the part of the patient to change their behavior.
+But prediabetes requires the toughest treatment — a real pledge on the part of the patient to change their behavior.
 Without a consistent commitment to healthy diet and exercise patterns, they will join an ever-growing community of people with Type 2 diabetes.
 If a routine medical test raised a red flag that something was precancerous, we would jump into action; a diagnosis of prediabetes can be treated no less seriously.

 The Last Part of the Problem is Primary Care Access